VibhutiJindal/FAKE-NEWS-PREDICTOR/README.md

 # FAKE-NEWS-PREDICTOR
-Problem Statemtent:
+# Problem Statemtent:

 Build a system to identify unreliable news articles

-Dataset Description:
+# Dataset Description:

 Dataset is taken from Kaggle

 https://www.kaggle.com/c/fake-news

-train.csv: A full training dataset with the following attributes:
+# A full training dataset with the following attributes:

 id: unique id for a news article